 Shared web hosting packages can be found as low as $1.99 per month.
 Dedicated servers start at about $80 per month.

-You can also check our guide on Web Hosting costs in UK if you are looking for UK based hosting providers.
+You can also check our guide on Web Hosting costs in UK if you are looking for UK based web hosts.

 How much does it cost to make and host a website?

 The cost to make and host a website is around $200 upfront and $50 monthly.
 The amount depends heavily on several factors.
 If you have extensive technical and design knowledge, you can do everything yourself.